Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 Currently the `@azure/identity` library doesn't provide a credential type for clients which need to authenticate via the [On Behalf of Flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-common/docs/request.md#on-behalf-of-flow).
 While future support for this is planned, users currently requiring this will have to implement their own `TokenCredential` class.

-In this example the `OnBehalfOfCredential` accepts a client Id, client secret, and a user's access token.
+In this example the `OnBehalfOfCredential` accepts a client ID, client secret, and a user's access token.
 It then creates an instance of `ConfidentialClientApplication` from MSAL to obtain an OBO token which can be used to authenticate client requests.

 You'll need to install the [@azure/msal-node][msal_node_npm] and the the [@azure/core-auth][core_auth] package for this sample.